yuinab/ds2002-course/labs/lab4-s3.md

 ## Submit your work

-This lab has you create two scripts.
-They should be put into a folder `ds2002-course/mywork/lab3` within your fork of the course repository, added, committed, and pushed.
-Then send the two (2) URLs - one for each file - in the text box within Canvas.
+Your work should be put into a folder `ds2002-course/mywork/lab4` within your fork of the course repository -- added, committed, and pushed.

+Submit the GitHub URL to that folder into Canvas for grading.